Winter

 all winter, and while you may get away with this in southern states

-off in most cases mainly because if your submersible pump is at the
+shut off in most cases mainly because if your submersible pump is

-deep end you will be cooling off those deep waters as the water is
+at the deep end you will be cooling off those deep waters as the

-pumped towards the cold air and you can sometimes super-cool your
+water is pumped towards the cold air and you can sometimes super-cool

-pond to the point where it is only slightly above freezing and can
+your pond to the point where it is only slightly above freezing

-system will have a longer life.
-If the power goes out and your pump
+a longer life.
+If the power goes out and your pump gets damaged

-gets damaged or freeze and your filter stays uncleaned and gets clogged
+or freeze and your filter stays uncleaned and gets clogged you might

 It is no fun to try and perform maintenance on a filter in the cold